TritonDataCenter/sdc-cloudapi/README.md

 the CloudAPI server can run.
 Consequently, **this file is also required in order to run the test suite**.

-There is an example `cloudapi.coal.cfg` file checked into the repository, with the default values every required variable should take if we were running the tests into our development machine, which has access to a COAL setup.
+There is an example `cloudapi.coal.cfg` file in the repository, with the default values every required variable should take if we were running the tests on our development machine, which has access to a COAL setup.

-Please, remember that if you're trying to modify this file within a cloudapi zone, the config file is created - and automatically updated - by the `config-agent` service using the `template` file checked into this repo (`sapi_manifests/cloudapi/template`) and the SAPI configuration values.
+Please remember that if you're trying to modify this file within an actual cloudapi zone, the config file is created - and automatically updated - by the `config-agent` service using the `template` file also in this repo (`sapi_manifests/cloudapi/template`) and the SAPI configuration values.

 ## Testing

-Before testing, you need to import base image and create some packages into the headnode you're using for tests.
-Assuming that you'll be testing using COAL's Headnode and that you've already created `cloudapi0` zone into such HN, the easier way to prepare the Headnode for CloudAPI testing will be running, from the Global Zone:
+Before testing, you need to create an environment the tests can operate in, on the headnode you're using for tests.
+Assuming that you'll be testing using COAL's Headnode, and that you've already created a cloudapi zone on that headnode, the easiest way to prepare the headnode for CloudAPI testing will be running the following from the global zone:

     /zones/`vmadm lookup -1 alias=cloudapi0`/root/opt/smartdc/cloudapi/tools/coal-setup.sh

-This script will hack DAPI for Headnode provisioning, update imgapi to allow local custom images and install some images required for testing.
+This script will hack DAPI for headnode provisioning, update imgapi to allow local custom images, and install some images required for testing.

 Once you've completed this process you can run: